ilpersi/BHBot/README.md

 command input box):

 - `stop`: stops the bot execution (may take a few seconds.
 Once it is stopped, the console will close automatically).
 - `pause [mins]`: pauses bot's execution.
 Useful when you want to play the game yourself (either from the same Chromium window, or by starting another Chromium window).
-The bots is paused untill are resue command is issued of for a number of minutes equal to _mins_
+The bots is paused untill are resue command is issued or, if specified, for a number of minutes equal to _mins_
 - `resume`: resumes bot's execution.
 - `reload`: will reload the 'settings.ini' file from disk and apply any changes on-the-fly.
 - `shot [prefix]`: takes a screenshot of the game and saves it to 'shot.png'.
 If a _prefix_ is specified it will be used instead of the default _shot_ one.